LukasFratzl/TurboSequence/README.md

 #### Install Turbo Sequence:

 - Extract the TS Release on your Computer
-- Copy the extracted Root folder to the Plugin folder of your UE project.
+- Copy the extracted Root folder to the Plugin folder of your **Games** UE project ( Not in the Engine ).
 - Compile the Project and open it in Unreal Engine

 #### Demo